NaheemOkunade/zero_day/README.md

-Vagrant setup and Task on how to use it
+Vagrant set up and Task